 - opportunity of each party for future acquisition of capital assets and income;

-- contribution of each of the parties in acquisition, preservation, or appreciation in value of their respective estates; and
+- contribution of each the parties in acquisition, preservation, or appreciation in value of respective estates; and

-- contribution of each of the parties as a homemaker to the family unit.
+- contribution of each parties as homemaker the family unit.

 Am I entitled to alimony?

 Unlike child support, a party does not have an entitlement to receive alimony from a spouse.
 The court will look closely at the overall circumstances of the marriage and will apply the various criteria set forth in G.L. c.
 208, §34.
 Alimony in Massachusetts Alimony essentially is based upon one party’s need to receive alimony, and upon the other party’s ability to pay alimony.
-Alimony will generally be appropriate in a long-term marriage in which there is a great disparity in the incomes of the two parties.
-Alimony will usually not be ordered by the court while a child support order is in place unless the payor’s annual income is greater than $250,000.00.
+Alimony will generally appropriate in long-term marriage which is great disparity the incomes of two parties.
+Alimony will usually not ordered the court while child support order is place unless the payor’s annual income is greater than $250,000.00.

 Alimony Reform Act

-In 2012, Massachusetts adopted the Alimony Reform Act, M.G.L. c.
+In 2012, Massachusetts adopted it Alimony Reform Act, M.G.L. c.
 208, §§ 48-55.
 The Alimony Reform Act provides guidelines to determine the amount of alimony and the length of time it should be paid.
-The formula determines the amount of a General Term Alimony obligation based on the parties income, that has not already considered for setting a child support order, and is limited to 30% to 35% of the difference between the parties incomes.
-The duration of the alimony order is based on the length of the marriage.
+The formula determines the amount of General Term Alimony obligation based on parties income, has not are considered for setting child support order, and is limited to 30% to 35% of difference the parties incomes.
+The duration of alimony order is based length of marriage.